google/shopping-markup/README.md

 *   Create recurring data transfer jobs so that the latest data is imported in near real time.

-*   Create MarkUp specific SQL views.
+*   Create following MarkUp specific SQL tables.
+    *   product_detailed_materialized - Latest snapshot view of products combined with performance metrics.
+Each offer is split into rows for each targeted country, rows are keyed by unique_product_id and target_country.
+    *   product_historical_materialized - Historic snapshot of performance metrics at a product category level.

 ## 2.3.
 Configure Data Sources